CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-software.md

-### SD Software installer
+## SD Software installer

-[SD Software installer](./tutorials/sd-software-installer.md) provides easy-to-use tool to add some commonly used software to SD Desktop.
+[SD Software installer](./tutorials/sd-software-installer.md) provides an easy-to-use tool to add some commonly used software to SD Desktop.

-### Software customisation with Apptainer and Podman
+## Software customisation with Apptainer and Podman

 Users can install their own software to SD Desktop, but this requires technical expertise.
 As SD Desktop is isolated from the internet, you can't directly use installation tools like _git_, _coda_, _cpan_ or _pip_ as they are dependent on internet connections to external repositories.
 Further, SD Desktop users can't do any operation that needs superuser access.

-If you want to add new software to your virtual machine independently, the most convenient way to add new software to your SD Desktop is to build a Apptainer container outside SD Desktop and then import the container through SD Connect to SD Desktop.
+If you want to add new software to your virtual machine independently, the most convenient way to add new software to your SD Desktop is to build an Apptainer container outside SD Desktop and then import the container through SD Connect to SD Desktop.
 The two documents below describe two sample cases on adding software with containers.

    1. [Importing ready-made software containers from a public repository to SD Desktop](./sd-desktop-singularity.md)
    2. [Creating you own Singularity container and importing it to SD Desktop](./creating_containers.md)

 !!!
 Note
-    Please don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
+    Please don't hesitate to contact [CSC Service Desk](../../support/contact.md) (subject: Sensitive Data).
 We can support you in your Desktop customization.

-In Ubuntu22 based virtual machines you can use also Podman container manager.
-One of the benefits of Podman is that can utilize Docker containers too.
+In Ubuntu22-based virtual machines you can use also Podman container manager.
+One of the benefits of Podman is that it can utilize Docker containers too.

 *   [Using Podman in SD Desktop](./tutorials/podman-in-sd-desktop.md)